jedmike/UCF-homework-week10/README.md

 * If someone wanted to clone your app from github and run it themselves, they would need to supply their own `.env` file for it to work.

-5. Make a file called `random.txt`.
+5. Make a file called `random.txt`.---DONE

-   * Inside of `random.txt` put the following in with no extra characters or white space:
+   * Inside of `random.txt` put the following in with no extra characters or white space: I changed this.
+   I decided to seperate each entry and return for readability.
+   If you remove + "\n----------------\n" form liri.js line 148  it will remoce white space.......

-     * spotify-this-song,"I Want it That Way"
+     * spotify-this-song,"I Want it That Way"-- DONE LAST

-6. Make a JavaScript file named `liri.js`.
+6. Make a JavaScript file named `liri.js`.---DONE

 7. At the top of the `liri.js` file, add code to read and set any environment variables with the dotenv package: